1st Canadian Ranger Patrol Group: History

-1 CRPG Headquarters
+Unit structure

-1 CRPG is a unique Army unit due to its large area of responsibility (AOR), diversity, culture, size (largest military unit in Canada), mandate, and command relationships.
-It is under direct command (OPCOM) of 3rd Canadian Division but is under Operational Control (OPCON) to Joint Task Force (North) for Force Employment, while also receiving policy direction from the Canadian Ranger National Authority (CRNA), and the National Cadet and Junior Canadian Ranger Support Group.
-Its primary mission is to prepared to respond to emergencies, conduct sovereignty and nation building activities, support other CAF assets and other government departments (OGDs), while delivering a successful Junior Canadian Ranger (JCR) program throughout the North.
+1 CRPG is a unique army unit due to its large area of responsibility (AOR), diversity, culture, size (it is the largest military unit in the CAF), mandate, and command relationships.
+It is under direct command (OPCOM) of 3rd Canadian Division but Joint Task Force North retains operational control (OPCON) for force employment.
+1 CRPG also receives policy direction from the Canadian Ranger National Authority (CRNA), and the National Cadet and Junior Canadian Ranger Support Group.
+1 CRPG's primary mission is to conduct surveillance and sovereignty patrols; nation-building activities; conduct ground search and rescue; support other CAF assets and other government departments (OGDs); and deliver a successful Junior Canadian Ranger (JCR) program throughout the North.

-The HQ has a manning strength of 128 Regular and Reserve Force personnel who are responsible for the administration, training and operations of 60 Ranger patrols and 44 JCR patrols.
-Of the 128 HQ staff, approximately 21 are Ranger Instructors (RIs) and deploy on a monthly basis for up to 10 days at a time.
-The remaining HQ staff deploy less frequently, but have a very demanding workload throughout the year supporting the activities associated with Rangers, JCRs and RIs.
+1 CRPG headquarters has a manning strength of over 100 Regular and Reserve Force personnel, who are responsible for overseeing 61 Ranger patrols and 44 JCR patrols.
+Of the headquarters staff, approximately 20 are ranger instructors (RI).
+The role of the RI is to train, advise, assist, accompany and administer ranger patrols during mentored activities within their community and on large-scale operations such as Operation Nanook.
+The RI also acts as each ranger patrol's first link in the chain-of-command.
+The majority of RIs come from the combat arms and deploy on a monthly basis for up to 10 days at a time.
+The remaining HQ staff deploy less frequently, but have a very demanding workload throughout the year.

-Activities

-As of January 2016, 1 CRPG has over 2200 Rangers in 60 patrols across the three Territories and Atlin, BC.
-Its area of responsibility encompasses approximately four million square kilometers (40 per cent) of Canada's land mass, 75 per cent of its coastal regions, and run 8000 km (5000 mi) east to west.
-The members of 1CRPG carry out over 200 exercises and operations a year.
+Canadian Ranger patrols across the north are identified by the name of their community.
+There are 25 patrols in Nunavut Territory, 23 patrols in the Northwest Territories, 12 in the Yukon Territory, and one in Atlin, British Columbia.
+1 CRPG's combined area of responsibility encompasses approximately four million square kilometers (40 per cent) of Canada's land mass, 75 per cent of its coastal regions.
+It runs 8000 km east to west.
+1 CRPG members carry out over 200 exercises and operations a year.

-1 Canadian Ranger Patrol Group - Canadian Ranger and Junior Canadian Ranger Patrols across the North.
+1 Canadian Ranger Patrol Group – Canadian Ranger and Junior Canadian Ranger patrols across the North.

-The Canadian Rangers across the North are organized into individual patrols, identified by the name of their local community, and come under the command of 1 CRPG.
-There are 25 patrols in Nunavut, 22 patrols in the Northwest Territories, 12 in the Yukon Territory, and one in Atlin, British Columbia.